SeLite/SeLite.github.io/HandlingData.md

 That is needed e.g. for security testing to ensure that a user can't access record(s) created by other user(s).
 In such a case the script can't navigate through the web app to the forbidden page, so it needs to know the ID value to generate the link.

-When the script creates a new record in its DB, it needs to set its ID to reflect the ID in the app DB.
+When the script creates a new record in its DB, it needs to set its ID to reflect the ID in the [app DB].
 Methods:

   * **Generate/assume**
-    * the last used values are the same between script DB (SQLite) and app DB, and script DB (SQLite) uses same method to generate the new IDs as app DB
+    * the last used values are the same between [script DB] (SQLite) and [app DB], and [script DB] (SQLite) uses same method to generate the new IDs as [app DB]
     * this is optimistic - it breaks if one side gets broken temporarily and the last used values get out of sync
     * script SQLite tables can use following options (as relevant to SeLite)
       * `INTEGER PRIMARY KEY`, which